monigarr/KSV_JSON_AE_2025/README.md

 This script automates the creation and rendering of video compositions in Adobe After Effects based on data from JSON files.

 ## Fast Start
-- Main_Template.aep: open in Adobe After Effects 2025
+- Main_Template.aet: open in Adobe After Effects 2025
 - AE > File > Scripts > Run Script File > Choose KSV_JSON_AE_2025/Scripts/populateMainTemplateUIPanel.jsx
 - UI Panel: shows in AE, browse to this project's JSON folder
 - JSON Files: Generate One New Comp:oneitem.json Generate 5 New Compositions: KSVTest1.json